HuyenSofiaTUB/linuxtyper/README.md

 # LinuxTyper

-A superior Auto-Typer for Linux.
+The superior Auto-Typer for Linux.

 ## Features